molanp/zhenxun_check_Minecraft/README_en.md

 ## 2023/01/14
 ### v1.1
-The socket return value is fault-tolerant
+The socket return value is fault-tolerant.
-Multilingual file configuration
+Multilingual file configuration.

 ## 2023/01/12
 Sending favicon is supported.

 ## 2023/01/08
 ### v1.0
-Remove external dependencies and use local dependencies No longer rely on external API.
+Remove external dependencies and use local dependencies.
+No longer rely on external API.

 ## 2023/01/05